 DVA is a member of Healthcare Sector.
-Healthcare is the most oversold sector.
+Healthcare is the second most overbought sector.
 Sector/industry rotation is considered a proven strategy to beat the market.
 Use the following links to find overbought/oversold technical indicators by Sector or by Industry.

 Long-term trend: [See DVA long-term trend chart]

 A long-term uptrend had started on November 8, 2017 at 52.51 and reached 80.71 on January 11, 2018.
 DVA gained -28.20 points, or -53.70%, in 9 weeks.
 The chart has formed a Symmetric Triangle chart pattern.
 The price is near the trend support (78.60) line.
 The support is usually stronger when technical indicators are oversold.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a long-term trend.

 A medium-term downtrend had started on January 11, 2018 at 80.71 and reached 68.12 on March 16, 2018.
 DVA lost 12.59 points, or 15.60%, in 9 weeks.
 Price is near the trend low.

 Weekly Technical Indicators: [See DVA weekly technical indicators chart]

 During the last week, weekly MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.
 Use the following link to access a MACD help.

 A short-term downtrend had started on March 9, 2018 at 73.18 and reached 68.12 on March 16, 2018.
 DVA lost 5.06 points, or 6.91%, in 7 days.
 The price is now at the 8.10% retracement level.